tommypurcell/react-github-profile/README.md

 - [axios](https://www.npmjs.com/package/axios): Promise-based HTTP client for making requests to the GitHub API.
 - [react-github-calendar](https://www.npmjs.com/package/react-github-calendar): React component to display a user's GitHub activity calendar.
 - [prop-types](https://www.npmjs.com/package/prop-types): Runtime type checking for React props.

+## Contributing

+Hi and thank you for your interest in the React GitHub Profile.

+## Contributing

+Thank you for your interest in contributing to the React GitHub Profile component!
+Follow these steps to contribute:

+### Steps to Contribute

+1. **Review Issues**
+Check the [issues section](https://github.com/tommypurcell/react-github-profile/issues) of the GitHub repo to find something to work on.
+2. **Clone the Project**
+Clone the repository to your local machine.
+3. **Create a New Branch**
+Make a new branch for your changes and push your changes to this branch.
+4. **Submit a Pull Request**
+ Submit a pull request to merge your branch into the main branch.
+5. **Wait for Review**
+ Wait for your pull request to be reviewed and make any requested changes.
+6. **Done!**
+ Once your pull request is approved and merged, you're done!
+Thanks for contributing. :)

+### Steps to contribute
+1. Review the issues section of the github repo [here](https://github.com/tommypurcell/react-github-profile/issues) to find something to work on.
+1. Clone the project
+1. Make a new branch and push changes to your new branch
+1. Submit a pull request to merge your branch into main
+1. Wait for review and fix an requested changes
+1. Done!
+Thanks for Contributing :)

 ## License